 Industry vulnerability to disruption

 To what extent is the company’s business model, product or service offerings vulnerable to emerging technological, scientific, cultural, and politically disruptive trends?
 If a company is operating within a field/industry that is primed for disruption, then it is vulnerable to being replaced by new entrants should it not take the proper precautions or make the necessary investments to innovate.

 Overall, the key takeaway this list imparts is that the factors influencing corporate longevity are diverse and not always within an organization’s control.
 But by being aware of these factors, organizations can restructure themselves to actively avoid negative factors and redirect resources toward positive factors, thereby positioning themselves in the best possible footing to survive next five, 10, 50, 100 years.

-If your organization could benefit from enhancing its organizational longevity prospects, consider starting that process with an organizational longevity assessment from Quantumrun Forecasting.
+If your organization could benefit from enhancing its organizational longevity prospects, consider starting that process with an organizational longevity assessment from Quantumrun Foresight.
 Fill out the contact form below to schedule a consultation.